How to Get Your Real Estate License

 2. Obtain Fingerprints with IDEMIA/IdentoGo & Complete Background Check - You will need to register with MACHS at http://machs.mo.gov and provide MREC’s registration code 0004.
 You will be required to submit a copy of the MACHS receipt with the license application.

 3. Schedule and Pass Exam - Once you have completed the 48-Hour Pre-Exam Course and ReeceNichols Training submits your information to PSI (Real Estate Testing Center), you will receive an email that you are eligible to schedule the exam.
-Sign up for the National and State exam at: https://test-takers.psiexams.com/MORE.
+Sign up for the National and State exam using the link provided in the email from PSI.
 You will need to create an account and sign up to take the MO Salesperson Examination.
 You will select Site Proctored as your test format and schedule your exam.
 You may take the exam before or after the Practice Course.
 If needed, the school code is #10800.

 4. Find a Broker and Apply for License - Before you apply for your license, classes, fingerprints and test must be completed.
 You have six months to apply for your license after taking the 24-hour Practice Course.